 If you have any concerns about your account, please speak with a staff member.

 The Pulaski Co.
 Library supports every patron’s right to have his or her library card information remain confidential.
 Library records include patron registration data, circulation records, overdue and reserve records, participation in library sponsored programs, record of library visits, and/or any data that contain information that links a specific patron to specific materials or services used.
 Each patron has individual control over his or her library card and presentation of the card permits access to information about the borrower’s current circulation record.
 Except during the actual period of transaction (circulation, maintenance of record on unpaid fines, reservation of materials), the library will not maintain a record of transactions.
-When no longer needed for library administration purposes, records will be destroyed.
+When no longer needed for library administration purposes, records will be destroyed in accordance with the State Records Retention Schedule.

 Nothing in this policy shall prevent authorized library personnel from using library records in the administration of their regular dues.